 However, if you are in hard training then they are a great way of obtaining your calorie requirements with a smaller volume of food.

 Eating whole foods plant based means LOTS of vegetables every day.
-Vegetables will add antioxidants, fiber, carbohydrates and lots of other trace nutrients to your diet to help keep your immune system strong and your energy levels high.
+Vegetables will add antioxidants, fibre, carbohydrates and lots of other trace nutrients to your diet to help keep your immune system strong and your energy levels high.

 Some vegetables are high in carbs, so therefore can act as the carbohydrate component to your meals.

-High carbohydrate vegetables
+High carbohydrate vegetables:-

 - White potatoes – mashed, boiled in skins, baked, oven cooked.